ishtiakahmed91/app/terms-and-conditions.md

-## Terms of Services
+## Terms of Use
-Please read these terms of services carefully before using our service.
+Please read these terms of use carefully before using our app and features.

+This app uses the standard Apple Terms of Use (EULA)(https://www.apple.com/legal/internet-services/itunes/dev/stdeula/)

 ### Interpretation and Definitions
 #### Interpretation